clux/blueprints/tungsten-train-upcycler/README.md

 ![recycler setup vulcanus](./recycler.png)

 ### Caveats
 - including car production costs but excluding q5 rocketfuel costs (get from fulgora islands) and molten iron
 - excluding space platform costs on recycler setup

+NB: tested with 4 copies of the above. could probably have scaled it more to offset the game's minimum game update, but this is not super precise anyway.

+the train recycler setup is not completely maxed either. i just took the one scaled for my metallurgic which is fine with like 95% - 98% so you might need to adjust tick timers / belt buffers to maxx it fully.

 ### Benchmark Results
 ![ups breakdown](./results.png) + [report](./results.md).